lodharishab/DesignFlow/README.md

-# DesignFlow - Creative Services Marketplace
+# DesignFlow - Creative Services Marketplace (v0.04)

 This is a Next.js project for DesignFlow, a marketplace connecting clients with expert designers, primarily focused on the Indian market.
 The platform aims to provide high-quality creative work through a streamlined process with transparent pricing.

-## Project Progress & Features Checklist (as of last update)
+## Project Progress & Features Checklist (as of last update - v0.04)

 **I. Core Structure & Public Pages:**